“Brainfreeze ahh…” Amy whispered to herself pursing her lips and rubbing her temple.

 “The best perk everrrrr” Amy mumbled to herself, tapping her foot to the 60’s music on the surround sound.
 They could eat and drink as much as they liked at the diner and Amy had a different milkshake every night before closing up.
 She always added a little extra topping to hers, it was her treat.
 So what if her arse was spreading a bit.
 It was her one indulgence at her new job.

 Hearing the door open, Amy turned to welcome her last diner for the evening.
 There was no-one there.
 She laughed at herself “It’s getting late Amy, let’s not lose the plot now girl!”
-She finished her milkshake wiping the last of the cream off with her finger, licking it with relish.
-A quick wipe of the countertops and everything was ready for her to go home.
+She finished her milkshake wiping the last of the cream off the rim of her glass with her finger, licking it with relish.
+A quick wipe of the counter-tops and everything was ready for her to go home.
 Amy switched off the sound system, locked up the back and checked the windows and rest area, humming away.
 It had been a slow evening and she was looking forward to getting home.

 Returning to the front Amy got the shock of her life.
 She screamed and dropped her handbag, frozen to the spot.
 Every single chair had been lifted off the floor and placed onto the tables.
 She stared but nothing moved, there was no-one there.
 It must have taken several, very quiet people to do that in the time she had been out of the main area.

 Amy spotted something moving slowly along the tiled floor.
 Catching her breath, she realized it was a feather.
 She was terrified of birds after her experience with Casper.
 Casper was her parrot.
 A funny, lively bird that she got as a gift from family when she was 14 years old.
-She agreed to take care of her herself, which was the only way her parents consented.
-Amy had begged and begged to keep the bird.
-That summer they had gone on holiday and she had forgotten to arrange with someone to look after Casper.
+She agreed to take care of her herself, which was the only way her parents consented after Amy had begged and begged to keep it.
+She soon lost interest tho and that summer they had gone on holiday and she had forgotten to arrange with someone to look after Casper.
 Poor Casper slowly starved to death.
 When they returned 2 weeks later Amy quickly found out Casper was dead.
-She had run to greet him and ended up vomiting on the grass.
+She smelt something terrible and remembered.
+She ran to his cage but ended up vomiting on the grass.
 The smell of death stayed with her for a long time and she wasn’t allowed pets again.

 After what seemed like an hour but was only a minute or two, Amy pulled herself together.
 “I’m going now and I’m locking up” she said aggressively to the empty diner.
 Her brave words were belied by her shaky voice.
 Leaving the chairs, she put off most of the lights, put the alarm on and locked the door.
 Amy waited a few minutes, the movement sensor would pick up if someone was there and automatically send a signal to the response.
 It was eerie how quiet it was and Amy started feeling like she was hallucinating.
 She left still feeling spooked.